- Search The Registry

 *Common was born on this date in 1972.
 He is a Black rapper, actor, writer, philanthropist, and activist.

-He was born Lonnie Corant Lynn Jr. better known by his stage name Common in Chicago, Illinois.
-Raised in Chicago's Hyde Park neighborhood, he is the son of educator and former principal Mahalia Ann Hines and former ABA basketball player turned youth counselor Lonnie Lynn.
-His parents divorced when he was six years old, and Lynn to be raised by his mother while his father remained active in his life.
+He was born Lonnie Corant Lynn Jr., better known by his stage name Common in Chicago, Illinois.
+Raised in Chicago's Hyde Park neighborhood, he is the son of an educator, and former principal Mahalia Ann Hines and former ABA basketball player turned youth counselor Lonnie Lynn.
+His parents divorced when he was six years old, and Lynn was raised by his mother while his father remained active in his life.
 Lynn attended Florida A&M University for two years under a scholarship and majored in business administration.

 He is also part of the "Knowing Is Beautiful" movement, which supports HIV/AIDS awareness.
-He is in the video for "Yes We Can," supporting of the candidacy of Barack Obama in 2008.
+He is in the video for "Yes We Can," supporting the candidacy of Barack Obama in 2008.
 Common has pledged to stop using anti-gay lyrics in his music.
-Common is the founder of the Common Ground Foundation, a non-profit that seeks to empower underprivileged youth to be contributing citizens and strong leaders in the world.
-The foundation includes programs dedicated to leadership development & empowerment, educational development, creative expression, as well as a book club.
+Common is the founder of the Common Ground Foundation, a non-profit that seeks to empower underprivileged youth to be contributing citizens and strong leaders worldwide.
+The foundation includes programs dedicated to leadership development & empowerment, educational development, creative expression, and a book club.

-In 2017, Common performed concerts in several California prisons, as well as the California State Capitol.
-This concert tour inspired him to found Imagine Justice, another non-profit organization, devoted to empowering communities and fighting injustice.
+In 2017, Common performed concerts in several California prisons and the California State Capitol.
+This concert tour inspired him to found Imagine Justice, another non-profit organization devoted to empowering communities and fighting injustice.
 Common is both a Chicago Bulls and Chicago Bears fan.
 He is a Christian, attending Trinity United Church of Christ in Chicago.
-In 2019, he served as Florida A&M University's spring commencement speaker and after his address, was awarded an honorary Doctor of Fine Arts Degree.
+In 2019, he served as Florida A&M University's spring commencement speaker and was awarded an honorary Doctor of Fine Arts Degree after his address.

-In May of 2020, in response to the COVID19 pandemic, Common launched a social media campaign through Imagine Justice, dubbed #WeMatterToo, with dozens of advocacy and activist groups calling attention to the threat that the pandemic poses for incarcerated men and women and intended to create greater public awareness about conditions facing incarcerated populations.
-The campaign includes the production of short films that will include recordings of inmates expressing their concern about the corona virus spreading inside prisons.
+In May 2020, in response to the COVID-19 pandemic, Common launched a social media campaign through Imagine Justice, dubbed #WeMatterToo, with dozens of advocacy and activist groups calling attention to the threat that the pandemic poses for incarcerated men and women and intended to create greater public awareness about conditions facing incarcerated populations.
+The campaign includes producing short films that will include recordings of inmates expressing their concern about the coronavirus spreading inside prisons.